0x3bfc/MongoDB-Azure/README.md

     ........
     ........

-# Configure secret and admin passwords:
+## Configure secret and admin passwords

 Once you have edited your Vagrant file, now it is the time to add mongodb secret and admin password, which is used for database authentication.